MachSMT/MachSMT/README.md

 precisely.
 Further, reproducing the entire experimental evaluation of our paper takes up to 12 hours on a single Intel i7-4790 with 16GB of RAM, which is clearly out of scope for this artifact.
-Since were not able to include the entirety of the SMT-LIB benchmarks due to space constraints, we run all experiments in `demo.sh` with the MachSMT's `--limit-training` option.
+Since were not able to include the entirety of the SMT-LIB benchmarks due to space constraints, we only include the aforementioned logics in this artifact.

 Script `demo.sh` performs the following steps: